ajacksified/Mediator.js/README.md

 is to make the usage of WebSockets, Ajax calls, DOM events, or any other asynchronous operations easy to maintain and test.

+Mediator has no dependencies on any other libraries.

 *1.12kb, minifed and gzipped*

 Why?